-One of Muong Hoa Valley’s most notable features are the bright green, yellow, and brown rice paddies that twist and turn along hillsides.
+One of Muong Hoa Valley’s most notable features is the bright green, yellow, and brown rice paddies that twist and turn along hillsides.
 These terraced fields are a spectacular sight and are maintained by some of Vietnam’s ethnic minority villages.
-The locals in Muong Hoa are very friendly and the women can be seen dyeing, sewing and embroidering traditional clothes.
+The locals in Muong Hoa are very friendly and the women can be seen dyeing, sewing, and embroidering traditional clothes.

 There are a couple of different ways to enjoy the peak of the highest mountain in the Indochinese Peninsula.
 You can take a multi-day guided hike up the mountain.
 These treks usually take 2-3 days and are of moderate difficulty.
 If you’re looking for a more relaxed journey without sacrificing the unique views, catch a ride on the Fansipan Mountain cable car.
 However, you decide to go about it, try to see the sunrise from the top for an even more magical experience.

-There are a number of waterfalls to discover in and around Sapa.
+There are several waterfalls to discover in and around Sapa.
 Though swimming is not advised in most of them, they are well worth looking at.
 An easy nature-filled walk will bring you to Love Waterfall.
 A place honored with TripAdvisor’s coveted “Certificate of Excellence” stamp.
 Thac Bac Waterfall, also known as Silver Falls, is another beautiful waterfall that can be viewed from a bridge.

-Traditionally, the love market in Sapa was a gathering of Hmong and Dao peoples for the purpose of matching up eligible singles.
+Traditionally, the love market in Sapa was a gathering of Hmong and Dao peoples to match up eligible singles.
 It is no longer used to find love but it is still a wonderful cultural spectacle.
 Every Saturday evening villagers from different areas come together and play traditional games and instruments and sing traditional songs.
 Though it is often tailored toward pleasing tourists and may not feel as authentic as it used to, it is still worth a visit.